bhnord/activities/README.md

 A vibrant open-air market featuring talented area artists, makers, stylists and independent designers on the Boston Waterfront.
 <a href="https://www.greenwayartisanmarket.com/" target="_blank">info link</a>

-### Revere Beach Kite Festival
+### 2025 Boston Open Market

-**05/10 11:00AM - 05/10 02:00PM @ Christina and John Markey Memorial Pedestrian Bridge**
+**05/10 12:00PM - 05/10 05:00PM @ The Boston Open Market**
-On Saturday, May 10th, we will host our Annual Kite Festival on Revere Beach.
+At New England Open Markets, our mission is to spotlight and uplift the vibrant tapestry of New England's local artisans and small businesses.
-<a href="https://www.reverebeachpartnership.com/events/" target="_blank">info link</a>
+<a href="https://www.newenglandopenmarkets.com/" target="_blank">info link</a>

 ### Brewing Connections: An LGBTQ+ Intergenerational Café